yangyi02/video_motion_synthetic2/exp003/README.md

 - Occlusion modeling
 - Predict motion for every pixel
-- Photometric loss for every pixel
+- Photometric loss for pixels that are not occluded

 | Exp | Test Loss Improve (%) | Gt Loss Improve (%) | Note |